-The Company invests its surplus funds in bank fixed deposit which carry no/low mark to market risks.
+The Company invests its surplus funds in bank fixed deposit and liquid and liquid plus schemes of mutual funds which carry no/low mark to market risks.
 The Company monitors funding options available in the debt and capital markets with a view to maintaining financial flexibility.